Simultaneous Hybrid Coronary Revascularization

 What is sHCR?

 It is well understood that arteries attached to the chest wall, thoracic arteries, are the arteries of choice for bypassing blocked or narrow coronary arteries because they remain open long term. sHCR includes using the thoracic artery to “bypass” the left anterior descending coronary artery.
 Remaining blocked coronary arteries are opened using stents.

 sHCR can also be combined with minimally invasive heart valve repair/replacement procedures.

 Hybrid Cardiac Operating Room

 sHCR is performed in our state-of-the-art hybrid cardiac operating room.
 The hybrid operating room brings the most advanced cardiac surgery equipment and high-powered imaging (like an x-ray) equipment to the interventional cardiologists and cardiac surgeons to perform sHCR, all in one setting.

 A discussion with your cardiologist will help determine if you are a candidate to receive sHRS.

-As part of the Center for Coronary Disease, the Simultaneous Hybrid Coronary Revascularization Program is led by Mark J. Ricciardi, MD, and Hyde M. Russell, MD.
+As part of the Center for Coronary Disease, the Simultaneous Hybrid Coronary Revascularization Program is led by Mark J. Ricciardi, MD.
 Dr. Ricciardi is an interventional cardiologist and medical director of the program.
-Dr. Russell is a cardiac surgeon and the surgical director of the program.
-Together these physicians and an outstanding multidisciplinary team use a systematic approach to manage patients undergoing sHCR.
+Dr. Ricciardi and the outstanding multidisciplinary team use a systematic approach to manage patients undergoing sHCR.